 Venue: Room 6, South Bucks District Council, Capswood, Oxford Road, Denham UB9 4LH.
 View directions

-To approve the minutes of the Joint Staffing Committee held on 4 November 2019.
+To agree the minutes of the Joint Staffing Committee held on 18 January 2018.

 Declarations of Interest

 The Committee considered a report to approve the final pay award for staff on harmonised contracts and also to agree the pay award offer to be made to Heads of Service whose pay is determined locally to be effective from 1 April 2018 and 1 April 2019.